Pailin Wedel

-Pailin Wedel is a Thai-American photojournalist, film director and producer best known for directing, producing and co-writing the documentary Hope Frozen (2018), which was picked up for distribution through Netflix in 2020.
+Pailin Wedel is a Thai-American Emmy Award-winning film director, producer, and photojournalist best known for directing, producing and co-writing the documentary Hope Frozen (2018), which was picked up for distribution through Netflix in 2020.
 She served as producer on Operation Thailand, a documentary series that explored Thailand's medical tourism industry, and as a director on 101 East, a weekly current affairs series created by Al Jazeera.
 Prior to her work in film and video journalism, Wedel created content for multiple publications, including The New York Times and The Washington Post.
 With her husband, she also founded 2050 Productions, a Bangkok-based documentary team, in 2016.

 Early life

 Wedel was born to Yuangrat Wedel, a professor of political philosophy, and Paul Wedel, a journalist and former president of Kenan Foundation Asia, together the authors of Radical Thought, Thai Mind, a history book that documents changes in Thailand's political ideology over the past 200 years.
 As a child, Wedel lived with her family in India, Singapore and Thailand.
 She attended and graduated from NIST International School in Bangkok, Thailand before moving to the United States and graduating with a degree in biology from the University of North Carolina at Chapel Hill in 2004.